|Applicant Competition||Very Low|

 |ACT Score||Competitiveness||Admission Chances|

-You will need above average high school grades to get into University of Minnesota Duluth.
-The average high school GPA of the admitted freshman class at University of Minnesota Duluth was 3.43 on the 4.0 scale indicating that primarily B+ students are accepted and ultimately attend.
-The school ranks #17 in Minnesota for highest average GPA.
-If your high school GPA meets these requirements, there is a good chance you will be accepted as University of Minnesota-Duluth accepts 74% of students who apply.
+Applicants require very good grades in high school to get into University of Minnesota-Duluth.
+The average high school GPA of the admitted freshman class at University of Minnesota Duluth was 3.53 on the 4.0 scale indicating that primarily B+ students are accepted and ultimately attend.
+The school ranks #14 in Minnesota for highest average GPA.
+If your high school grades are above the average 3.53 GPA, you have a very good chance of being admitted as University of Minnesota-Duluth accepts 79% of all applicants.

 |High School GPA||Freshmen Within Range||Competitiveness|